Multiverse-io/nextjs-cache-issue-repro/README.md

   any external APIs.
 * The comment above
   [this LOC](https://github.com/vercel/next.js/blob/c6e865bf6f034a06390424cddb026a8f7c53ea5b/packages/next/src/server/future/route-modules/app-route/module.ts#L302)
-  seems to suggest that some unintended behavior might have snuck into the logic at some point.
+  seems to suggest that some unintended behavior might have sneaked into the logic at some point.
 (I have observed the same issue on 14.0 and 14.1 releases, for context.)

 ## Why does this happen?